Scandinavia

 Denmark

 Life in Denmark can be very exiting when one knows what to do and when to do them.
 Just take time to learn about the available safety nets and social support systems.
 That is why we try to give expatriates a step-by-step guide about Denmark.
 The most basic information one needs to know as soon as he or she enters Denmark is mobility services.
 Immediately one lands at the airport of entry to Denmark, the mobility systems kick in.
-Another important thing to know is how to get the Civil Personal Registration (CPR)
+Another important thing to know is how to get the Civil Personal Registration (CPR),

 housing, cuisine, healthcare, job, tax obligations, education system, political system, and how to transfer money from and to Denmark, banking family unification, and renewal of residence documents.